sdss/basecam/docs/index.rst

 basecam's documentation
 ========================

 This is the Sphinx documentation for the SDSS Python product ``basecam``.
+This documentation is for version |basecam_version|.

 Contents